Blotch3D/Blotch3D/README.md

 described in the [Quick start for Windows](#quick-start-for-windows) section.

-The easiest way to create a new project that uses MonoGame + Blotch3D is to copy an existing example project (like the basic example) and rename it.
+The easiest way to create a new project for Windows that uses MonoGame + Blotch3D is to copy an existing example project (like the basic example) and rename it.

-To add MonoGame + Blotch3D to an existing project, add a reference to the appropriate MonoGame binary (typically in "\\Program Files (x86)\\MSBuild\\MonoGame\\v3.0\\\...").
+To add MonoGame + Blotch3D to an existing Windows project, add a reference to the appropriate MonoGame binary (typically in "\\Program Files (x86)\\MSBuild\\MonoGame\\v3.0\\\...").
 Also add a reference to, or the source of, Blotch3D.

 To create a project for another platform besides Microsoft Windows:
 First you will need to install any Visual Studio add-ons, etc. for the desired platform.
 For example, for Android you'd need the Xamarin for Android add-on.
-Then create a project for that platform and add the Blotch3D library source to it.
-Then create your project for that platform and add a reference to that Blotch3D project.
+Then use the MonoGame Visual Studio project wizard to create a project for that platform.
+Delete the default source file created by the wizard and add the source to the Blotch3D library.
+This will be your Blotch3D class library for the platform you want.
+Then use the same wizard to create project for that platform that will be your app, and add a reference to that Blotch3D project you just created.
 For some platforms you may need to do some online research to properly create projects.

 To distribute a program for Microsoft Windows, deliver everything in your project's output folder.
 Other platforms may require different